Light in the Darkness

 So there it is again.
 Not only is the announcement of Messiahship given to a woman who becomes the ranking evangelist.
 But the announcement of the resurrection is given to a woman who is sent as the first apostle to proclaim the good news of salvation.

-Thus it is also with us.
+Thus, it is also with us.
 We are all united in the service of the Master.
 “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.”23

 RESPONSIVE READING